LA Lakers’ LeBron James Opts To Forego Social Justice Message On The Back Of His Jersey

 It was indicated that just 17 players opted to forego having social justice messages emblazoned on their jerseys; the deadline for deciding on what players will wear on their jerseys was Monday, according to Roberts.
 However, she also indicated that it was a soft deadline and that the Players’ Association was still awaiting final decisions from some players at the time.

-His decision not to wear a message on his jersey aside, James has been thoroughly engaged in the current social justice movement.
+His decision not to wear a message on his jersey aside, James has been thoroughly engaged in the social justice cause.
 As shared previously by The Inquisitr, he strongly condemned police brutality and injustice against Black people in an update to Instagram one day after George Floyd died at the hands of Minneapolis Police Depertment officers; the event that ignited the current movement.